 (d) the audit shall not unnecessarily burden the Processor by disturbing its operations.

-14.29.
-The Processor undertakes to duly cooperate with the Controller during the audits, especially to make available to the Controller the documentation and technical assets to the extent it is required and does not violate the rights of the Processor.
+2.28.
+The Processor undertakes to duly cooperate with the Controller during the audits, especially to make available to the Controller the documentation and technical assets involved by the processor in the processing of the controller’ personal data.
+All the audits initiated by the controller or persons that act on behalf of the controller shall be at reasonable times and with reasonable prior written notice, pursuant to the processor’s appropriate confidentiality and technical restrictions, the security policies, and to the extent, it does not violate the rights of the processor.

 2.29.
 Each Party is liable for its obligations set out in this Agreement and the applicable Data Protection Legislation.
 As such, each Party (the “Defending Party”) will defend, indemnify, and hold harmless the other Party and/or the other Party’s officers, directors, employees, successors, and agents (together referred to as “Protected Party”) from all claims, damages, liabilities, assessments, costs, administrative fines and other expenses (including, without limitation, reasonable attorneys’ fees and legal expenses) claimed from the Protected Party and arising out of or resulting from any claim, allegation, demand, suit, action, order or any other proceeding by a third party (including supervisory authorities) that arises out of or relates to the violation of the Defending Party’s obligations under the Applicable Legislation.

 2.30.
 The Controller shall bear all the liability for the legality, adequacy and completeness of the Personal Data transferred to and processed by the Processor under this Agreement.

 2.31.
 This Agreement shall become valid and effective as of day of its acceptance by Client.